Kutiyapi: In the Visayas

-The Tagalog kutyapi
+Tagalog kutyapi

 While kutyapi was already a forgotten instrument among Tagalogs, with traces only remaining in folk songs like Sa Libis ng Nayon, a stringed instrument was historically used by Tagalogs as mentioned in the Jesuit friar Pedro Chirino's Relacion de las Islas Filipinas (1604) which is called kutyapi.
 Unlike its southern counterparts, the Tagalog kutyapi was a four-stringed instrument.
 According to Chirino:

 Subsequent records by Spanish friars Diego de Bobadilla, S.J.
 (1590–1648), and Francisco Colin, S.J., who were both in the Philippines during the first half of 17th century, echoed the same thing in their writings when describing the instrument and its use by Tagalogs, but unlike the first two, Colin only mentioned the instrument having "two or more strings", not explicitly four.
 The instrument's spelling has varied among the different dictionaries and records made by Spaniards, with Chirino originally using the term culyapi, de Bobadilla's cutiape, and finally in the Vocabulario de la Lengua Tagala where it is variably written as coryapi and codyapi.
 Pedro de San Buenaventura's Vocabulario compared the instrument to both viola and guitar.
 Francisco de San Antonio who came to Pila, Laguna, in 1624 also equated kutyapi to rabel, writing "Rabel de los naturales (rabel of the natives)".

-It was never known when did the instrument finally faded into history, as most dictionaries until the 20th century still has entries of coryapi/codyapi.
+It is not known precisely when the instrument lost its place in Tagalog culture, as most dictionaries until the 20th century still have entries of coryapi/codyapi.